-Lauren is currently an independent music supervisor, with a penchant for bold television, artistic feature films, and a special place in her heart for LGBTQ cinema.
-She’s also a co-host of worldwide music appreciation lecture series Classic Album Sundays, leading the LA chapter at hi-fi listening bar In Sheep’s Clothing alongside music supervisor Zach Cowie, Bryan Ling, and Kegan Simons.
+Lauren is currently an independent music supervisor, with a penchant for bold television, artistic feature films, and a special place in her heart for LGBTQ+ cinema.
+She’s also a designated music lecturer (alongside Zach Cowie, Bryan Ling, and Kegan Simons) running the LA chapter of the international music series Classic Album Sundays, at hi-fi listening bar In Sheep’s Clothing.

 Besides having her finger on the pulse of new music, Lauren has extensive knowledge of both western and global music history and traditions.
 Ethnomusicology — the study of music both in and as culture — trained her to analyze music through psychological, anthropological, and sociological lenses.
 Her music business proficiency is grounded in her coursework in Music Supervision, Music Law, Music Business & Industry, Music Theory, Music Technology & Science, and Music Research & Literacy.
 Lauren also studied and played a variety of traditional music in academic ensembles: Balinese Gamelan, West African music and dance, classical North Indian, Chinese, Middle Eastern, Latin percussion, Flamenco Dance, and Appalachian and Bluegrass.